MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/desktop-quick-measures.md

   * Valor filtrado
   * Diferença do valor filtrado
   * Diferença de percentagem do valor filtrado
-  * Vendas de novas categorias
+  * Vendas de novos clientes
 * **Análise de tempo**
   * Total do ano até à data
   * Total do trimestre até à data